The Natural Connection Inc

 Dressage Lessons

-Ms. Jean has a true passion for putting foundational dressage on certain horses.
-She has successfully trained and competed her own horses in USDF tests:
+Ms. Jean has a true passion for putting foundational dressage on horses.
+She has successfully trained and competed her own horse, Moneigh Moproblems, in USDF tests:

-Introductory ABC, Training I, Training II and Training III and First Level.
+Introductory ABC, Training I, Training II and Training III and First Level, but has started many other dressage horses.
 These are the only levels she offers to teach in Dressage.

 Training on the Trail